Home

 Conclusion

-Although daughters generally have the same rights to their father’s estate as sons under Indian laws such as the Hindu Succession (Amendment) Act, of 2005, there are situations where a daughter cannot successfully claim her equal share.
-The Supreme Court has also ruled that a father can give his self-acquired property to only one of the daughters and leave the others out, as “a father knows best what would resonate with the children”.
+Although daughters generally have the same rights to their father’s estate as sons under Indian laws, such as the Hindu Succession (Amendment) Act of 2005, there are situations where a daughter cannot successfully claim her equal share.
+The Supreme Court has addressed questions like ‘Can daughter claim father's property after 20 years?’ and has also ruled that a father can give his self-acquired property to only one of the daughters and leave the others out, as “a father knows best what would resonate with the children”.

 Frequently Asked Questions